davidantaki/cs3200-database-design-final-project/README.md

 a database and a user application, code resuse was not a priority.
 * The user application code was not tested.
 This is a future improvement.
 This was not the focus of this application however.
+* About 16 total hours was spent writing the application itself (SQL and Python).
 ## Realized or contemplated alternative design / approaches to the project
 * We purposely made a utilityBill belong to a property and then a utilityProvider belong to a utilityBill because we believed this was the simplest approach.